Risk-team icon

 Request for Information

-If you do not respond to the RFI in a timely manner, a chargeback may take place, and money will be deducted from the next payable batch.
+If you do not respond to the Request for Information in time, a chargeback can take place where money will be deducted from the next payable batch.

 Request for Information reason codes